 Payroll taxes your business needs to pay

 Now that we’ve figured out who needs to pay payroll taxes, let’s talk about what those taxes look like.
-Payroll taxes fall into three main categories:
+Payroll taxes fall into two main categories:

 - Withholding taxes: These are taxes that your employees pay on their income.
 You’re responsible for withholding them from each of your employees’ paychecks and depositing them with the appropriate tax authorities.